llj0824/automatic-professional-copyedited-youtube-transcripts-chrome-extension/tests/llm_highlight_system_role_optimization_logs/llm_highlight_prompt_optionization_2024-11-27T17-43-44-179Z.md

 ----------------------------------------

-## Feedback: no, it's not useful but approaching an ounce of interesting.
+## Human Feedback: no, it's not useful but approaching an ounce of interesting.
 Results for "Twitter Thread Format" prompt variation... system_role used:
 Extract the most engaging and shareable insights from this transcript, formatted for a Twitter thread.